 The other orders, which target issues like middlemen discounts and Medicare drug prices, are similarly difficult to implement.

-Moreover, the U.S. presidential election creates some additional uncertainty on the policy front.
+Moreover, the U.S. presidential election creates only modest uncertainty on the policy front.

 Conover adds that there's bipartisan support--along with support from the Big Pharma--to have drugmakers cover the cost of Medicare Part D drugs at the catastrophic phase (at which point Medicare recipients are responsible for 5% of the cost of drugs, representing more than $2 billion annually).